Japrier/Japrier.github.io/README.md

 - **Sharing Over the Web**: Share your cake creation with friends and loved ones 🎁.
 - **Microphone Integration**: Blow into your mic to extinguish candles 🎤.
 - **Candle Count**: Watch the candle count change dynamically 🔢.
+- **Cake flavor**: choose between chocolate and vanilla cake 🍫.
+- **Candle Color**: Choose between 6 different colors (Red, Orange, Yellow, Green, Blue, and Purple) 🌈.
+- **Custom Message**: Add a custom message to be displayed above the cake 📝.
 - **Engaging UI**: Engage with a user-friendly interface.

 ## Accessing the Project

-To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](https://mahnoorsheikh16.github.io/cake-blow/)
+To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](https://japrier.github.io/cake/)

 ## How to Use